therealrinku/todo-app/README.md

 # Todo App

+I couldn't do everthing as written in assignment because of time constraints I had.
+Here is the summary

 1. OpenAPI codegen in frontend ❌
 2. ESlint and prettier ❌
 3. Frontend with React(Vite),Tailwindcss, React Query, Typescript ✅